Fiscal calendars, fiscal years, and periods

 Select fiscal calendars for ledgers, fixed assets, and budget cycles

 Fiscal calendars are used with fixed asset depreciation, financial transactions, and budget cycles.
 When you create a fiscal calendar, you can use it for multiple purposes.
-You can select a fiscal calendar for a value model or depreciation book to make it a fixed asset calendar.
+You can select a fiscal calendar for a fixed asset book to make it a fixed asset calendar.
 You can select a fiscal calendar for a ledger to make it a ledger calendar.
 And you can select a fiscal calendar for a budget cycle to make it a budget calendar.
 You can use the same fiscal calendar for all of these.

 Select a fiscal calendar for your legal entity